henryhmko/Deep_Sea-NN/README.md

 This method would be a good fine-tuning practice to specifically tailor your model to the data it will mostly see upon deployment.

+## Suggestions for Future Models

+1) Utilize Average-Pooling instead of Max-Pooling between U-Net Layers
+> "Each transparent particle...are multiple, small-sized, independent, and occupying 20 to 35 pixels, ordinary deep U-net model leads to certain small-sized particles being lost.
+As the particles are all homogeneous beads...average pooling can properly remain the particle shape." - from [Short U-net model with average pooling based on in-line digital holography for simultaneous restoration of multiple particles](https://www.sciencedirect.com/science/article/pii/S014381662031887X)

+- TLDR for the paper above: Classic U-Nets with max pooling tend to omit detections of small sized particles.
+They replaced max pool with avg pool to prevent the dropping of these small particles and achieved successful results.
+- Applying this study, we can build U-Net models with avg pooling if the model must capture minute details.
+Examples of such details in the context of underwater vision systems may be having to caputure individual coral polyps or tentacles of an anemone.

+- Another reason for trying out the switch is...

+  > "For image synthesis we found that replacing the max-pooling operation by average pooling improves the gradient flow and one obtains slightly more appealing reults." - from [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)

+2) Using Attention_Res-UNet or Res-UNet for model architecture
+- Although skip connections in the classic U-Net architecture transfer content very well, these skip connections from shallower levels of the net also transfer data with low feature information.
+It is during the deeper parts of the net where better features are learned.
+- With the help of attention gates the model could filter skip connections containing less-learned features.
+- BUT training would take ~2 or ~3 times longer than the classic UNet due to increased parameters and steps in training.
+Would be an interesting ablation study to do to see how well the attention gates help the model generalize to different distortions.

+3) Generalize Dataset
+- Each ocean offers a different type of distortion due to their differences in density, salinity, turbidity, etc.
+- It is crucial to find specific data from the waters you will be testing on to optiimize your outputs.